M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Versions/index.md

 [Workflow State Actions]({{ site.baseurl }}/Frameworks/Vault-Application-Framework/Attributes/Workflows/#workflow-state-actions) | Yes | Yes
 --- | ---

-## Version 2.0
+## Version 2.0 (pre-release) <a name="version-20" id="version-20"></a>

-Version 2.0 of the Vault Application Framework was released in late 2017, alongside M-Files 2018.
+Version 2.0 of the Vault Application Framework is currently in limited pre-release.
 Alongside numerous internal bugfixes and performance work, this release brings two new major features:

 * [Licensing](../Licensing)

 * [Compatibility with the M-Files 2018 Administration Configuration interface](../Configuration)

 Version 2.0 of the Vault Application Framework is compatible with M-Files 2015.3 upwards.
 Please see the [note below](#configuration-compatibility) regarding configuration compatibility with M-Files 2015.3.
-{.note.warning}
+{:.note.warning}

 ### Configuration compatibility